Department of Justice is now the Department of Communities and Justice. Find out more >

 In July 2015, revisions to the NMAS took effect.
 The forms listed below have been updated to reflect the changes.

-Application for accreditation under the NMAS [PDF 609kb]
+Application for initial accreditation under the NMAS all categories [DOCX 147kb]

-Application for accreditation renewal under the NMAS [DOC 87kb]
+Application for accreditation renewal under the NMAS [DOCX 135kb]